riadabdalla/neat-mahogany-faaf9/content/pages/index.md

       **Hello, I'm Caro Degryse.**

-      With 30 years in the tourism industry, I've worked almost everywhere around the globe, collaborating with both startups and major corporations.
-      My expertise spans product creation, contracting, and tour operating.
+      With 30 years in the tourism industry, I've worked around the globe with major corporations, as well as local DMCs.
+My expertise spans across product creation, contracting, and tour operating.

+      I established Humus to offer a fresh approach to the travel industry:
+      Sustainability.

-      I established Humus and started offering a fresh approach to the travel industry.
-At Humus, while sustainability is at the core of our philosophy, our objective is to deliver actionable consultancy and training for tourism enterprises.
-Our approach centers on growth, innovation, efficiency, and building authentic human relationships.
+      With sustainability is at the core of our philosophy, our objective remains to deliver actionable consultancy and training for tourism enterprises, tourism offices, tourism ministries and local projects.

-      **If you're looking to enhance your tourism business and your bottom line, let's work together.**
+      If you're looking to enhance your tourism business and your bottom line, **let's work together.**
     actions:
       - type: Button
         label: Get started